Sisilisko/exp-os/kernel/idrivers/readme.md

-Drivers in this directory are ONLY drivers that cant be separated from the kernel.
+Drivers in this directory are ONLY drivers that can't be separated from the kernel.
 Or in other words: These are the only builtin drivers.